draft-js-plugins/draft-js-plugins/draft-js-sidebar-plugin/README.md

 *This is a plugin for the `draft-js-plugins-editor`.*

-This plugin turns hyperlinks in the text to highlighted, clickable anchor tags!
 This plugin gives you a customizable sidebar on the left of the editor.

 You can plug in 3 types of action buttons: